threefoldtech/grid-agent/grid-cli/docs/vm.md

 - node: node id vm should be deployed on.
 - farm: farm id vm should be deployed on, if set choose available node from farm that fits vm specs (default 1). note: node and farm flags cannot be set both.
 - cpu: number of cpu units (default 1).
-- disk: size of disk in GB mounted on /data. if not set no disk workload is made.
+- disk: disk specification in format 'size:mountpoint' (e.g., '10:/data').
+Can be specified multiple times for multiple disks.
+For backward compatibility, just 'size' defaults to '/data'.
+If multiple disks are specified without mount points, they will be mounted at /data, /data1, /data2, etc.
-- volume: size of volume in GB mounted on /volume. if not set no volume workload is made
+- volume: volume specification in format 'size:mountpoint' (e.g., '50:/shared').
+Can be specified multiple times for multiple volumes.
+For backward compatibility, just 'size' defaults to '/volume'.
+If multiple volumes are specified without mount points, they will be mounted at /volume, /volume1, /volume2, etc.
 - entrypoint: entrypoint for VM flist (default "/sbin/zinit init"). note: setting this without the flist option will fail.
 - flist: flist used in VM (default "<https://hub.grid.tf/tf-official-apps/threefoldtech-ubuntu-22.04.flist>"). note: setting this without the entrypoint option will fail.
 - ipv4: assign public ipv4 for VM (default false).